Legal 500 2018 edition - Sarah Taite – Westgate Chambers ‘A tough advocate with a compassionate client manner.’

-With a qualification and background in Mental Health nursing prior to being called to the Bar, Sarah is adept at sensitively handling people, particularly those with mental heath, social or communication difficulties.
-She is extremely approachable with a particular skill in dealing with vulnerable clients and their families and gives advice, representation and guidance through all stages of the court proceedings.
+With a qualification and background in Mental Health nursing prior to being called to the Bar, Sarah is adept at sensitively handling people, including those with mental heath, social or communication difficulties.
+She is extremely approachable with a particular skill in dealing with vulnerable clients and their families and gives advice, representation and guidance throughout all stages of the court proceedings.

-In family Sarah regularly represents parents, Grandparents, other relatives and Guardians (children) in all aspects of applications including Care orders, Adoption, Special Guardianship and Family Assistance Orders.
+In the family court Sarah regularly represents parents, Grandparents, other relatives and Guardians (children) in all aspects of applications including Care and Supervision orders, Adoption, Special Guardianship and Family Assistance Orders.

-Sarah accepts work under the Direct Access Scheme and is also trained in the recently introduced DVPOs.
+Sarah accepts work under the Direct Access Scheme.
 She is regularly instructed to give written advice.

 - BA (Hons) first class